 ESSENTIAL READING: (Here) is an updated *DETAILED* review of the Favero bePro covering carbon cranks, elliptical chain-rings, accuracy, durability, off-road/trail use and many other aspects from over a year of use and 1,000s of miles over several bikes.

-so: the point of THIS post is to provide some reassurance of the longterm durability of the product and any issues that might crop up over time.
+The point of THIS post is to provide some reassurance of the longterm durability of the product and any issues that might crop up over time.

 Overview: Favero’s bePRO power meter (PM) pedals are a relatively low cost solution for providing accurate power data when cycling.
 They will work with most modern ANT+ triathlon watches and bike computers.